 Bathurst is a vibrant country city with a rich cultural heritage and is recognised as a centre of learning.

-Located in the Central Tablelands, Bathurst is about 160 km from Sydney.
+Located in the Central Tablelands, Bathurst is 200 km from Sydney.
 It is located on the western edge of the Great Dividing Range adjacent to the Macquarie River.

 Bathurst is the oldest inland settlement in Australia and is well known for being the site of the first gold discovery and gold rush in Australia.

 Regional Express (REX) provides daily return flights to Sydney from Bathurst Airport.

 NSW TrainLink trains and buses are available daily from Bathurst Railway Station to Lithgow, with links to Sydney, Dubbo, Parkes and Cootamundra.

 Daily interurban bus services are available between Bathurst and Lithgow, Bathurst and Orange, Bathurst and Oberon and Bathurst to Sydney.
 Local bus services operate in Bathurst and surrounding suburbs.